Consolidation Theory Of Forgetting

 Research is still being conducted on the ways that alcohol interferes with memory, but it is believed to be, in part, due to the disruptions that alcohol creates in the hippocampus.
 It is also shown that alcohol use interferes with neurons and their ability to respond to signals from other cells consistently.
 Benzodiazepines, often prescribed for acute anxiety, also have similar impacts on memory consolidation.
 This effect is often amplified in those who misuse benzodiazepines.

-How to improve memory consolidation
+How to improve memories and memory consolidation with these theories

 According to memory consolidation psychology, the brain thrives on stimulation.
 Therefore, it is often said that learning new skills effectively cultivates brain health.
 For example, learning to play a musical instrument or speak a new language can exercise your brain and activate multiple areas.